What Do You Google?

 Google keeps all the data on what people are searching, all the time, everywhere.

 If you have not heard of Google Trends you are lucky.
 You have not opened Pandora’s Box yet.
 This is one of the main sources of Davidowitz’s book.
-If you click on Google Trends you can see how many people googled Kim Kardashian versus Taylor Swift last week in the USA but you can also analyze how INSEAD has done compared to Harvard or MBA for the past year in Singapore.
+If you click on Google Trends you can see how many people googled Kim Kardashian versus Taylor Swift last week in the USA but you can also analyse how INSEAD has done compared to Harvard or MBA for the past year in Singapore.

 What was your latest Google search?